 Christmas at The Royal Albert Hall

-The RAH is holding far too many Christmassy concerts to list here, but they include a live orchestral play-along with The Muppet Christmas Carol, big band nights, Handel’s Messiah, relaxed singalong carols, performances by the London Community Gospel Choir, festive soul with Trevor Nelson, and The Nutcracker with Birmingham Royal Ballet.
+The Royal Albert Hall is holding far too many Christmassy concerts to list here, but they include A Christmas Gaiety with performances by drag artists Cheddar Gorgeous and Le Gateau Chocolat; a live orchestral play-along with Home Alone; big band nights; Christmassy jazz; Handel’s Messiah, singalong carols, performances by the London Community Gospel Choir, festive soul with Trevor Nelson and swing with Rick Astley; and The Nutcracker with Birmingham Royal Ballet.

 The Nightmare Before Christmas

 Nothing says Christmas like listening to a live orchestra play “This Is Halloween”.
 And this film screening with live play-along is a particularly special one, because Danny Elfman – the film’s songwriter and singing voice of Jack Skellington – will actually be performing.

 Details: 9th & 10th December, doors at 6pm | Wembley Arena, Arena Square, Engineers Way, London HA9 0AA | £46.50-£87.75